 1.QUALIFICATIONS - They must have at least the basic Personal Trainer qualification.
 This is what we call a Level 3 qualification - it means that they should understand how to adapt exercise to suit their client and their client's needs.
 The human body is a complex organism and this qualification gives us the basic information to train a client.
 It does not make your trainer a specialist - further training would be required for this.
 Beware of trainers who call themselves 'specialists' - do they have further extensive training in one field; do they have experience in this field?
 The same with 'experts' - check them out, do not assume

 2.EXPERIENCE - All the qualifications in the world mean little without practical application.
 Humans are all different.
 As trainers, we should learn from our clients.
 And from other trainers.
 Any trainer can tell you how to perform an exercise.
 Anyone can look online and find new and exciting exercises.
 Choose a trainer who has worked with people like YOU before; clients who want the same aims.
 But also somebody who has worked with lots of other, DIFFERENT people, someone who has proved that they can adapt exercises to suit their clients.
 Many newly qualified (and some experienced!) trainers give the same programmes to all their clients.
-If you are going to go to a trainer like this, save your money, and go to group exercise instead!
+If you are going to go to a trainer who does this, then save your money, and go to group exercise instead!

 3.OBSERVE THEM - preferably when they don't know you are watching!
 Even if they pass 1 & 2 it doesn't mean that they are a great trainer, and I personally think you deserve a great trainer.
 Are they watching and coaching their client while the exercises are being performed?
 Are they really?
 Or are they just going through the motions?
 If they are really watching the client then they won't be looking the client in the eyes the whole time.
 They will be changing position so that they can better see how the exercises are being performed.
 They will be moving around the client, maybe gently guiding the client's movement.
 They will be totally engaged in what their client is doing.